 Famous for its Celtic heritage, which visitors may enjoy through the music, food, and charm of the people, Cape Breton is also home to one of the world's most beautiful drives: the Cabot Trail, as well as the Fortress of Louisbourg National Historic Site, an intact fortress, once one of the busiest harbors in North America and key to France's trade and military strength.

 Fogo Island sits at the edge of Canada, off the east coast of Newfoundland and Labrador.
 First settled by English and Irish in the 17th century, Fogo Island was an important fishery until the 1950s when it fell on hard times.
 Due to intervention from a number of sources, the island avoided resettlement and in fact has had a striking renaissance as an artists community and travel destination.

 Manitoulin Island, Ontario

 Manitoulin Island is the world's largest freshwater Island.
-There are more than two dozen small settlements, first nations and towns spread out across more than 160 kilometers of boreal forest, lakes, rivers, shorelines, escarpments, meadows and alvars.
+There are more than two dozen small settlements, First Nations communities, and towns spread out across more than 160 kilometers of boreal forest, lakes, rivers, shorelines, escarpments, meadows, and limestone plains.